Security and Compliance in the Cloud — Do it Right the First Time!

 It may be easier to envision the scale of the compliance challenge by working through an example.
-Let’s take an organization that is mapping their controls with PCI DSS either because they manage payment card data or have security sensitive customers that trust the underlying controls.
-When considering each control, you’ll have to consider the steps you need to take for a compliant infrastructure by configuring cloud services.
+Let’s take an organization that is mapping their controls with PCI DSS — either because they manage payment card data or have security sensitive customers that trust the underlying controls — and walk through how it might implement four major PCI requirements in AWS.

 PCI has several requirements regarding network architecture and firewall barriers.
 For example, specification 1.1.4 calls for a “firewall at each Internet connection and between any demilitarized zone (DMZ) and the Internal network zone.”

 Segmentation is the goal.
 Your network can’t allow traffic to move freely to wherever it wants.
 You need to set up rules and carefully guard sensitive areas of the system.

 In AWS, we’d suggest implementing this requirement using a mixture of services.
 Testing, staging, and production regions of your application should each be in their own VPC.
 You’ll also need intelligent use of Security Groups, IAM, and Instance Profiles.
 Lock everything down and only open the necessary ports.
 WAF should protect the perimeter.

 IAAS services like RDS and Elasticsearch should be isolated via security groups.
 Platform services like Dynamo, S3, SQS, and Secrets Manager should be isolated via IAM.
 Lambda has one leg in the Security Group and another in IAM.

 PCI control 6.1 states that you “must have a mechanism in place to identify security vulnerabilities within your compliant systems.”
 How can you accomplish this in AWS?